mies/wercker-perceptor/views/build.md

 </ol>
 ## <a id="git_push"></a>git push ##

-When new code is pushed to git, Wercker receives a notification.
+When new code is pushed to git, wercker receives a notification.

 ## <a id="get_code"></a> Get code